Juiz De Fora Minas Gerais, Brazil Travel Guide

 Further from Centro, home to UFJF.
 Offers a relaxed, suburban feel, convenient for university visits or the airport.

-Smart planning assists in finding the best accommodation for your trip.
+Smart planning assists in finding the best lodging for your trip.

 The local money is the Brazilian Real (BRL).
 Many smaller establishments prefer cash.

-Major credit cards (Visa, Mastercard) are widely accepted in hotels and larger stores.
+Major credit cards (Visa, Mastercard) are widely accepted at places to stay and larger stores.

 Monitor exchange rates before your trip.
 Consider exchanging some currency at home or withdrawing from ATMs.